Denzel Dumfries: 2020–21 season

 Ahead of the 2020–21 season, Dumfries was linked with a move to Serie A clubs, such as, Juventus and Milan.
 Despite weighing up his options, he ended up staying at PSV Eindhoven, leading the club to start a new contract negotiation with the player.
-At the start of the 2020–21 season, Dumfries continued to resume his captain role at PSV Eindhoven after Roger Schmidt chose him over Pablo Rosario.
+At the start of the 2020–21 season, Dumfries resumed his captain role at PSV Eindhoven after Roger Schmidt chose him over Pablo Rosario.
 He helped the club make a good start to the season in first place in the first five league matches of the season and reaching the group stage in the UEFA Europa League.

 After recovering from COVID-19, Dumfries made his return to the starting line–up against Willem II on 8 November 2020 and set up two goals, in a 3–0 win.
 Following this, he continued to regain his first team place, playing in the right–back position, as well as, retaining his captaincy for PSV Eindhoven.
 Dumfries then scored his first goal of the season, in a 4–0 win against AC Omonia in the UEFA Europa League on 10 December 2020.
 He made his 100th appearance for the club, in a 2–1 win against De Graafschap in the second round of the KNVB Cup on 16 December 2020.
 Three days later on 19 December 2020, Dumfries scored his third goal of the season, in a 4–1 win against RKC Waalwijk.
 In late–December, he later said his aim as captain was to help PSV Eindhoven win the league.

-Dumfries scored his third goal of the season, in a 2–0 win against FC Volendam in the last 16 of the KNVB Cup on 19 January 2021.
+Dumfries scored his third goal of the season, in a 2–0 win against Volendam in the last 16 of the KNVB Cup on 19 January 2021.
 Having played in the right–back position for most of the season, he played in the right–midfield position against Vitesse on 21 February 2021, due to a rotation change made by Schmidt and the club went on to win 3–1.
 Dumfries then scored his fourth goal of the season, in a 3–0 win against Heracles Almelo on 4 April 2021.
 This was followed up by helping PSV Eindhoven keep two clean sheets in the next two matches to make it three in a row.
-His suspension against SC Heerenveen on 2 May 2021 saw the club draw 2–2, resulting in them losing their league title chances to rivals, Ajax.
+His suspension against Heerenveen on 2 May 2021 saw the club draw 2–2, resulting in them losing their league title chances to rivals, Ajax.
 Despite suffering minor injuries on three separate occasions throughout the 2020–21 season, he went on to make forty–one appearances and scoring four times in all competitions.